kesemsh/Cracking-the-Enigma/README.md

 The decryption process uses multi-threading to make the job a lot quicker.
 User interface through Java FX application.
 Machine input through XML files (Examples in relevant Source Code).
-*Encrypted text must be a part of the dictionary of allowed words - defined in the XML file)
+*Encrypted text must be a part of the dictionary of allowed words (defined in the XML file).
 Capabilities:
 All previous capabilities plus:
 1. Visual keyboard.